robin-raymond/zax.io/functions.md

 #### Functions with default arguments

-Unlike results which must be captured, arguments can default their values so long as any placeholder for the argument is acknowledged as existing and can use the discard operator (`#`) or other placeholders.
+Unlike results which must be captured, input arguments can default their values so long as any placeholder for the argument is acknowledged as existing and can use the discard operator (`#`) or other placeholders.

 ````zax
 func final : ()(value : Integer) = {